-Under the current HVNL, drivers using written work diaries count time in blocks of 15 minutes, with rest time rounded down.35 In contrast, electronic work diaries count time at one minute intervals.36
+Under the current HVNL, drivers using written work diaries count time in blocks of 15 minutes, with rest time rounded down and work time rounded up.
+In contrast, electronic work diaries count time at one minute intervals.
+In contrast, electronic work diaries count time at one minute intervals.

-In an attempt to deliver equitable treatment between drivers using written and drivers using electronic work diaries, EWD drivers operating under standard hours or BFM can exceed a work period by up to and including eight minutes in 24 hours.37
+In an attempt to deliver equitable treatment between drivers using written and drivers using electronic work diaries, EWD drivers operating under standard hours or BFM can exceed a work period by up to and including eight minutes in 24 hours.40

 In the ATA's view, the eight minute tolerance does not deliver equity between users.
-Accordingly, the ATA considers that both written and electronic work diaries should count time in 15 minute intervals.
+Accordingly, the ATA considers that both written and electronic work diaries should record time on the same basis, in 15 minute intervals, with EWDs having the added flexibility of those intervals being able to start at any time whereas the current Paper Work Diaries are restricted to each period commencing on the quarter hour.